 Signs You’re Being Negged

 Negging doesn’t always sound like an insult at first, which is why it’s easy to overlook.
-Here are a few red flags to watch out for:
+Here are some red flags:

 1. Backhanded Compliments

-They say something that seems nice at first, but leaves you feeling insecure.
+They say something that seems nice at first, but leaves you insecure.

 “You’re smarter than I thought.”